Because I will guarantee you that everything happened last hour except for the ports deal stuff was totally unexpected.

 When people genuinely get sick and need to be treated for the advanced catastrophic diseases, they find their way to the United States of America.

-They're still living here.
+They're still living there.

-It's like if you're if I could explain a liberal to you, Katie, I would be even wealthier than I am.
+If I could explain a liberal to you, Katie, I would be even wealthier than I am.

-I couldn't be I can't, I don't understand them.
+I couldn't be, I can't, I don't understand them.

-They hate it, it's I it it it's as though they hate the country.
+It's as though they hate the country.

 And I think in large part there's guilt.